cvut/javascript/README.md

 ### Spacing

-Spacing doesn't just entail indentation, but also the spaces before, after, and in between arguments of a function declaration.
+Spacing doesn’t just entail indentation, but also the spaces before, after, and in between arguments of a function declaration.

 The style recommended by Standard is to put space before parenthesis and after comma.